r0sies/training.artemis.gpu/_episodes/01-IntroSetup.md

 **Mac OSX**

 If you have Mac product newer than about 2014 you probably don't have CUDA-capable GPU card in there.
 This was done for various reasons.
-Nevertheless, there are still drivers from NVIDA, and a few options with external GPUS.
+Nevertheless, there are still drivers from NVIDA, and a few options with external GPUs.
 But good luck, you are on your own.
 For now, you can do the Artemis examples!

 ### Which version(s) to use?

-Depends what features you need, if you need the latest then go with that.
+Depends what features you need; if you need the latest then go with that.
 Different cards have different compute capability and different CUDA requirements.
-And these options bleed down the dependcay list (also known as software stack).
+And these options bleed down the dependency list (also known as software stack).
 So if you don't know, go for the latest stable release compatible over your software stack.

 **There is an update for XXXX, should I get it?**